Global Haiku Tradition

 OPTIONAL - ask a reading partner to write a short introduction to your collection, maybe pointing out one or two favorites—or their observation about something unique about your haiku (the reader's introduction).
 The reader's introduction should help strangers appreciate and value your collection.

-(email Dr. Brooks (rbrooks@millikin.edu) your essay by midnight Thursday, June 13)
+(email Dr. Brooks (rbrooks@millikin.edu) your collection by midnight Thursday, June 13)

 for 06/14 do the following final reflection assignments